vippsas/vipps-developers/settlements/README.md

 SFTP-users are created, associated with a public key, and given access to the reports of one or more merchants.
 The reports are generated dynamically upon request.

+See [Availability](#availability) for information about when the files and directories are available.

 These reports do not contain personal details of the customers.
 See "GDPR" above.